What is an OMS?

 TRAINING AND SCOPE OF PRACTICE

-At the conclusion of their demanding training, oral and facial surgeons are well-prepared to:
+At the conclusion of their demanding training, oral and maxillofacial surgeons are well-prepared to:

 - Manage diseases of the teeth and their supporting soft and hard tissues.